Alfresco/alfresco-identity-service/README.md

 For upgrading Alfresco Identity Management Service we are mainly following the Keycloak upgrade procedure.
 We will be explaining how to do it if you are using our out of the box distribution or Kubernetes deployment.
-However depending on the environment you are using you should follow the next steps:
+However depending on the environment you are using you should follow these high-level steps:

-1. Prior to applying the upgrade, handle any open transactions and delete the data/tx-object-store/ transaction directory.
+1. Prior to applying the upgrade, [handle any open transactions](https://www.keycloak.org/docs/7.0/server_admin/#user-session-management) and delete the data/tx-object-store/ transaction directory.

 2. Back up the old installation (configuration, themes, and so on).